TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 MiniON.filtlong.NanoStats.txt  MiniON.NanoStats.txt  PromethiON.filtlong.NanoStats.txt  PromethiON.NanoStats.txt
 ```

-We will use some scripts so let's ask for a computing node:
+We will use some scripts to perform some task so let's ask for a computing node and not work in the loggin node:

 ```console
 [bio326-21-0@login NanoStats.dir]$ srun --cpus-per-task 4 --nodes 1 --mem=10G --time=02:00:00 --pty bash -i